 In Buddhism, two deer adorn the base of the Dharmachakra, or Dharma Wheel.
 The Dharmachakra symbolizes the spread of Buddha’s teachings to all realms and at all times.

 The two deer at the base of the wheel represent a buck (on the left) and a doe (on the right.)
-According to Buddhist stories, when Buddha taught, deer came to listen to his sermon.
-Thus, the Dharmachakra and the two deer represent having compassion for all beings, as animals also seek a higher state of consciousness.
+According to Buddhist stories, when Buddha taught, deer came to listen to his sermons.
+Thus, the Dharmachakra and the two deer remind us to have compassion for all beings, as animals also seek a higher state of consciousness.9

 Deer Spirit Animal

 The sensitive and gentle deer is a powerful spirit animal to have on your side.
 Deer people are agile and quick learners who can tune into subtle messages.
 Whether it’s in the physical world or tuning into metaphysical experiences, you have special gifts that are worth exploring.

 When a deer makes themselves known to you, it’s a sign to hone your senses and seek higher spiritual awareness.
 Read, watch, listen, and pray to expand your spiritual knowledge and intuitive receptivity.

 According to Native American traditions, you can have more than one spirit animal.
 If you’re curious about other animals who might be your spirit guides, you can take UniGuide’s spirit animal quiz in my overview post about spirit animals.

 As the name implies, a power animal can empower you with their most dynamic traits.
 For example, you can summon the deer power animal in situations where you:

 - Want to fine tune your intuition and connection to your spirit guides.

 - Hope to make better, instinctive decisions – faster.